What is Neuro Physiotherapy

 - Muscular dystrophies

-Depending on the findings of the patient, the physiotherapist treatment plan may include:
+Depending on the findings of the patient, the Neuro Physiotherapy may include:

 - Passive or Active assisted ROM Exercises: if the patient is unable or slightly able to perform the arm and leg movements.